 Few celebrations are as robust and immense as the Italian celebration of Christmas.
-Not only does the holiday have rich and historical connections to Italian culture, but its influence also remains potent even through the changes and challenges of modern society.
-Even if you’re not Italian by blood, or in Italy for the holiday, there are many traditions to be shared and enjoyed together, many of which passed down from generation to generation.
-In today’s blog, we’ll be taking a look at Italian Christmas traditions that remain influential in the culture.
+Not only does the holiday have rich and historical connections to Italian culture, but its influence also remains potent even today.
+Even if you’re not Italian by blood, or in Italy for the holiday, there are many traditions to be shared and enjoyed together, and in today’s blog, we’ll be taking a look at Italian Christmas traditions that remain prominent in the culture.
 If that sounds interesting, keep reading below!

 Celebration Beyond Christmas Day

 Italians are known to celebrate Christmas for a longer duration than other cultures.
 In fact, most would point to December 8th as the official start date of the holiday season in Italy, given that the historic Feast of The Immaculate Conception takes place on that day.
 Also, unlike many western cultures, the Christmas celebration does not end with the event of New Year’s.
 Instead, it goes until January 6th, when the 12th day of Christmas, also known as the Epiphany, takes place.
 If you ever plan a trip to visit Italy in the bulk of December, you can expect to see all manner of festive lights, decor, and other seasonal displays.

 Midnight Mass & Vatican Celebrations